 - WPWebhost – WPWebHost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.

-If your nameservers have been set up incorrectly, users will see an error message like the above when they type the domain into their web browser, instead of visiting your site.
+If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type the domain into their browser, instead of arriving on your site.

 If you see your domain name on your domain name registrar’s site (e.g. a parked page), it means that you probably forgot to set your nameservers to point to your hosting account’s server address …